slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 But what is their long term potential when you include bonuses, equity, and commission?
 If you offer enough incentives, you will attract incredible talent into your business.
 Real Talent Cares More About Upside than Income

+> *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*
 -->

----
-### On being hired

-Employers hire you because you are a likable person that «gets shit done».
+Employers hire likable persons that «gets shit done».

 > *'When applying for a job be more of a consultant than an applicant.'*